Funfun/gotips/tips32.md

 ## #3 - Http request/response with close notify and timeout
 > 2016-27-01 by [@beyondns](https://github.com/beyondns)
+> Deprecated: the CloseNotifier interface predates Go's context package.
+New code should use Request.Context instead.

 ```go
 const RequestMaxWaitTimeInterval = time.Second * 15